flipm0de/NapDatabaseExport/README.md

 ### Supported File Formats

-- CSV (Comma-Separated Values) - a text file, the values of which are delimited with a "," (comma) symbol
+- Comma-separated CSV - a text file, the values of which are delimited with a "," (comma) symbol
-- CSV (Semicolon-Separated Values) - a text file, the values of which are delimited with a ";" (semicolon) symbol
+- Semicolon-separated CSV - a text file, the values of which are delimited with a ";" (semicolon) symbol

 ### Quick Manual